 Since having multiple copies of the same file tends to be an issue that primarily affects hard-copy records management, one of the best solutions to the problem of edits being lost or accidentally overwritten is to scan the paper records and create a new digital version of the original file.

-Many types of files ranging from personnel records to patient charts have legally-required retention and destruction periods that are laid our by laws like HIPAA and FACTA.
+Many types of files have legally required retention and destruction periods.
+The requirements are laid out by laws like HIPAA and FACTA.

-Retention and destruction requirements set specific guidelines for how long to keep different types of records and when they need to be destroyed and are important not only for helping to regularly clear out the clutter from old records, but also because failing to comply with them can result in hefty fines or even jail time.
+Retention and destruction requirements set specific guidelines for how long to keep different types of records and when they need to be destroyed.
+They are important for helping to regularly clear out the clutter from old records.
+Also, failing to comply with them can result in hefty fines or even jail time.

 How to Stay on Top of Record Retention & Destruction

-Rather than trying to store and self-manage retention, when methods like off site records storage for hard-copies and DMS or cloud storage software for digital files are used, retention tracking comes as part of the package:
+Trying to store and self-manage retention can be complicated.
+Off-site storage and DMS or cloud storage include retention tracking as part of the package:

 Paper Records Retention Tracking

 When records are stored at an off-site facility, you simply designate which boxes need to be tracked and for how long.
-The boxes are then barcode labeled with retention times and other unique identifiers by providers so they can be tracked all the way through the records’ required lifespans.
+The boxes are then barcode-labeled with retention times and other unique identifiers by providers.
+They can be tracked through the records’ required lifespans.

 Digital Records Retention Tracking

-With document management system software or cloud storage retention tracking can also be configured.
+With DMS software or cloud storage, retention tracking can also be configured.
 An automated system can be set up to run daily and delete all records with expired retention times.

-It’s good to always have a positive attitude and hope for the best, but it’s also important that you plan for the worst with your records management plan.
+It’s good to always have a positive attitude and hope for the best.
+However, it’s also important that you plan for the worst with your records management plan.

-More specifically, there’s a range of potential risks to consider with records management stretching from physical hazards like fires and theft to crashed hard drives and other electronics.
-As a result, it’s important your plan includes steps to prepare for when a disaster inevitably strikes by regularly backing up data.
+More specifically, there’s a range of potential risks to consider with records management.
+This stretches from physical hazards like fires and theft to crashed hard drives and other electronics.
+As a result, your plan must include steps to prepare for when a disaster inevitably strikes by regularly backing up data.

 How to Ensure You Always Have a Just-In-Case Copy

-All records management plans should include a system for regularly backing up data as fallback, and not matter whether you primarily use off-site record storage, client-server DMS systems, or cloud storage to manage your records, when it comes to backing up data any well-put-together records management will include a combination of all three.
+All records management plans should include a system for regularly backing up data as a fallback.
+When it comes to backing up data, any well-put-together records management will include the backup rule of 3.

-The “backup rule of 3” is a recommended strategy where, as the name implies, data is backed up to three separate locations so that even in the extremely improbably event of two disasters happening simultaneously, there will be a 3rd copy safely stored.
+The “backup rule of 3” is a recommended strategy where data is backed up to three separate locations.
+Therefore, even in the extremely improbable event of two disasters happening simultaneously, there will be a 3rd copy safely stored.
 Backup methods include:

-Join General Mills, Allstate Insurance, and the countless other businesses and organizations we’ve helped to develop and improve their records management programs when you visit us at Record Nations today.
-Get free quotes for your records management options by filling out the form to your right, giving us a call at (866) 385-3706, or contacting us directly using our live chat.
+Join General Mills, Allstate Insurance, and the countless other businesses we’ve helped to develop and improve their records management programs.
+Fill out the form, give us a call at (866) 385-3706, or contact us directly using our live chat.
+Within minutes, you will receive free quotes from our experts in your area.